bracca95/HOG-People-Detector/README.md

  - `dispY` = length of the bounding box on the y-axis (pixel)

 # Additional notes
 The accuracy has been computed as suggested on StackOverflow[7].
-Better implementation might be necessary.
+Better implementations might be necessary.
 An alternative function is commented in the `Accuracy.cpp` file.

 License
 ----